dapr/docs/daprdocs/content/en/operations/resiliency/policies.md

         retry: retryForever
 ```

-In this scenario, when AppA is called, the `fastRetries` policy will be used.
-For AppB, `retryForever` will be used.
-Finally, when calling AppC, `DefaultRetryPolicy` will be called even though it was never applied via a target.
+In this scenario, when AppA is called, the `fastRetries` policy is used.
+For AppB, `retryForever` is used.
+Finally, when calling AppC, `DefaultRetryPolicy` is called even though it was never applied to a target.